nic-dgl103/w23-exercise-6/README.md

 2. Now let's check to see if the website is mobile-friendly (if it isn't then search engines will penalise it and visitors will have a poor experience): Go to https://search.google.com/test/mobile-friendly and enter your chosen website in the URL field.
 Take a screenshot of the results and save it in the images folder.
 3. Now let's see how quickly the homepage of the website loads.
 Go to https://developers.google.com/speed/pagespeed/insights/ and enter URL.
 Take a screenshot of the Mobile results and save it.
 Click ont he Desktop results, are they better than the mobile results?<br>
 Last but not least, we would check that the website works flawlessly in all the most popular browsers.
 For this we use a cross-browser testing tool but they are not free, so we can't practice it :(
-4. Add your testing to your index.html file.
+4. Add your testing results to your index.html file.
 For each test, create a card that includes the screenshot and a sentence about how well your chosen website performed in the different tests and suggest changes what you could do to the website to improves its results.
 When you click on a card, the full-size image should open in a new browser window.
 Style your content any way you like but put some efforts into it.
 Don't forget to include the URl of the website you tested.
 ![Image of sample webpage](images/task3-example.png)

 ### Format, organize and add comments